Chunyu-Lin-bjtu/autoware-wiki/SynQuencer-E-Docker.md

 *Under construction.*

-This page guides you to install and run Autoware on the Syn Quacer E using Docker.
+This page guides you to install and run Autoware on the SynQuacer E using Docker.
 The outline of this page is as follows.

 1. Debian Setup
 1. Docker Setup